Shake-The-Lake/adminfrontend/README.md

 ## Description
 The Shake The Lake Frontend is a React application that serves as the admin dashboard for the Shake The Lake project.
 It allows employers to manage events.

+### Architecture
+The application leverages a modern architecture with several key components:
+- **Firebase**: Used for authentication and real-time database functionalities.
+- **Backend API**: A RESTful API that handles business logic and data management.
+- **React**: For building the user interface.
+- **Vite**: For fast development and build processes.
+- **Docker**: For containerizing the application and ensuring consistent deployment environments.

 ## Getting Started